alshival/openAI-Discord-Bot/README.md

   python3 bot.py
   ```

 - Your bot should now be running and ready to connect to Discord.

+### Inviting the bot to the server
-To invite your bot to a server, go back to the Discord Developer Portal.
+To invite your bot to a server, go back to the Discord Developer Portal:
 - Select your application and go to the "OAuth2" section in the left sidebar.
 - In the "Scopes" section, select the "bot" checkbox.
 - In the "Bot Permissions" section, choose the necessary permissions your bot requires.
 These permissions determine what actions your bot can perform in a server.